gaeljacquin/untitled-card-game/WARP.md

 ```

 Notes
-- Ensure the client origin (http://localhost:3000 by default) matches server/.env CLIENT_URL; otherwise CORS will block the WebSocket upgrade
+- Ensure the web app origin (http://localhost:5173 by default with Vite) matches apps/api/.env CLIENT_URL; otherwise CORS will block the WebSocket upgrade
-- Ensure SERVER_URL in client/.env points to the externally reachable server URL/port (http://localhost:8080 by default when using the provided compose files)
+- Ensure SERVER_URL in apps/web/.env points to the externally reachable server URL/port (http://localhost:8080 by default when using the provided compose files)